-The switch to battery-electric commercial vehicles is now well under way, with major companies and large municipal authorities taking a leading role.
-By 2020, Nottingham City Council had over 140 electric vehicles in service and had pledged to carbon neutral by 2028.
+The switch to battery-electric commercial vehicles is now well under way, with large municipal authorities and major companies taking a leading role.
+By 2020, Nottingham City Council had over 140 electric vehicles in service and had pledged to be carbon neutral by 2028.
 Islington Council in London has declared that all of its 500 vehicles will be electric by 2030.
-Companies like DPD and Royal Mail are poised to place huge orders.

 Even with greater volumes, the initial cost of a complete electric vehicle compared to the payload-equivalent diesel-powered one remains significant.